-Grammar: window <integer>;
+Grammar: window <integer>; Blocks: options.rate-limit, view.rate-limit

 Specifies the length of time during which responses are tracked.

 Responses are tracked within a rolling window of time which defaults to 15 seconds, but which can be configured with the window option to any value from 1 to 3600 seconds (1 hour).
 The account cannot become more positive than the per-second limit or more negative than window times the per-second limit.
 When the specified number of credits for a class of responses is set to 0, those responses are not rate-limited.